The Benefits of Positive Input Ventilation (PIV) Systems

 1. Condensation and Mould Growth

-2. Health Risks from Poor Indoor Air Quality
+2. Poor Indoor Air Quality

 3. Hidden Structural Damage